gw3g/spectral/README.md

 By default, the program handles a master integral that is read from the `config` file in the working directory.
-An example, to demonstrate the correct formatting, consider:
+As an example, to demonstrate the correct formatting, consider:
 ```
 11020
 ++-
 1
 0
 ```
-This file sets up a master integral with no propagators for _R_ and _V_.
+When read in, this file sets up a master integral with no propagators for _R_ and _V_.
 Those with _P_ and _Q_ are single propagators and _L_ is repeated.
 Here s<sub>0</sub>=s<sub>1</sub>=+1 and s<sub>2</sub>=-1.
 Here `m=1` and `n=0` are  powers of energies